“Darkest Hour” Myth-Making? Don’t Mess with Marcus Peters

 I read all this in some perplexity.
 What European allies against Nazi Germany?
 None were left.
 My review said nothing about Brexit or “Imperial Legacies” or multiculturalism.
 In fact, in the film, neither did Winston Churchill—nor the subway rider, Marcus Peters.

 Why can’t that scene be accepted without reference to skin color—representing the spirit of the people at that time?
-I’ll offer two reasons.
-1) Some people simply cannot stop thinking in terms of racial stereotypes.
+Two reasons: 1) Some of us simply cannot stop thinking in terms of racial stereotypes.
 2) Some always have to think the worst of Western civilization.

 Does Mr. Knight know for a fact that Macaulay was taught only in upper class British prep schools?
 Of course not.
 What is the evidence?
 I have some.